Bernadette Eberlein: Education and career

-Eberlein studied at Ludwig-Maximilians-University in Munich with a study scholarship of the Bavarian scholarship programme for gifted students, and completed her Study of medicine in 1989, and her Doctorate at the Department of Dermatology of the university in 1990.
+Eberlein studied at LMU Munich with a study scholarship of the Bavarian scholarship programme for gifted students, and completed her Study of medicine in 1989, and her Doctorate at the Department of Dermatology of the university in 1990.
 Her dissertation was titled "Influence of ultraviolet radiation on the in vitro histamine release of peripheral mononuclear leukocytes."

-Eberlein started her post-doctoral training in the Institute for Clinical and Molecular Virology at Friedrich-Alexander-University Erlangen-Nürnberg in 1990, and then worked as a Doctor in Internship and Assistant Doctor in the Department of Dermatology of the Ludwig-Maximilians-University Munich from 1992 to 1996.
-Later she was an assistant doctor at the Department of Dermatology and Allergy Biederstein, Technical University Munich from 1996 to 2003 and completed her habilitation on "Parameters of UVB radiation sensitivity in humans: in vitro and in vivo models for testing photosensitizing and photoprotective substances" at the Department of Dermatology and Allergy Biederstein in 2000.
+Eberlein started her post-doctoral training in the Institute for Clinical and Molecular Virology at Friedrich-Alexander-University Erlangen-Nürnberg in 1990, and then worked as a Doctor in Internship and Assistant Doctor in the Department of Dermatology of LMU Munich from 1992 to 1996.
+Later she was an assistant doctor at the Department of Dermatology and Allergy Biederstein, Technical University of Munich from 1996 to 2003 and completed her habilitation on "Parameters of UVB radiation sensitivity in humans: in vitro and in vivo models for testing photosensitizing and photoprotective substances" at the Department of Dermatology and Allergy Biederstein in 2000.
 She held appointment as a Senior Physician in the photodermatological unit, the unit for soft X-ray therapy as well as in the outpatient and inpatient area in 2004, and as a professor at the Department of Dermatology and Allergy in Biederstein in 2007.

 Eberlein was chair (2019-2021), secretary (2017-2019) and board member (2015-2017) of the Interest Group of Allergy Diagnosis & Systems Medicine (IGAD) at European Academy of Allergy and Clinical Immunology.
 She was lead organizer of the EUROBAT meetings in the years 2010, 2014, 2016, 2018, 2020, 2022, 2024.